hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 c1d2f085-7049-6c4a-4479-1b2310fdaba9  f119efb5-e2fa-a94f-e4cc-0c9f6c2a07f6  1f43787c-7ab4-8d10-d2d6-1593ed06463a  cache      run      running
 ```

-Here we can see that our evalution that was created has completed, and that
+Here we can see that our evaluation that was created has completed, and that
 it resulted in the creation of an allocation that is now running on the local node.

 ## Modifying a Job